Fluent-Kit/Repositories/README.md

 Repositories
 ========

-Simple Laravel Repository Class and Interface for FluentKit
+Simple Repository Class and Interface for FluentKit